 \subsection{Ablation Study of VDP-Net}

 \cref{tab:ablation_vdpnet} presents an ablation study of various configurations of VDP-Net.
 For each experiment, we train the model on the synthetic YouTube-VIS 2019~\cite{yang2019ytvis19} dataset using randomly sampled $\phi$ values (see~\cref{ssec:VDPNet}) for 100 epochs with a batch size of 16.
 Each input video consists of 5 frames with a patch size of 256$\times$256 pixels.
-The loss weights are set to $\lambda_1 = 1$ and $\lambda_2 = 1$ when the cosine angular loss (CA loss) is applied.
+We set $\lambda_1$ and $\lambda_2$ to 1 when CA loss is applied.
 This ablation study analyzes the effects of the temporal fusion block, and the inclusion of CA loss.
 We evaluate each model on the Real-LOL-Blur~\cite{zhou2022lednet} dataset, chosen for its wide range of blur levels in low-light frames, allowing us to validate the model’s capability to handle temporal degradations.
 To quantify the distributional differences between synthesized and real low-light frames, we use the Kullback–Leibler Divergence (KLD)~\cite{monakhova2022starlight,Zhang2023RAWnoise,lin2025den}.
-In addition, we measure the perceptual similarity using the Fréchet Inception Distance (FID)~\cite{heusel2017fid}, a standard metric for measuring the closeness between generated and real image distributions.
-The results confirm the importance of both the temporal fusion convolution block and the CA loss, as their inclusion leads to consistent reductions in both scores.
+We also evaluate using the Fréchet Inception Distance (FID)~\cite{heusel2017fid}; a standard metric for measuring the similarity between generated and real image distributions.
+The results confirm both VDP-Net components are essential, consistently improving KLD and FID scores.